 Related: Easy Travel Preparations

-Why it’s spellbinding: Colourful and big, the Grand Canyon is rich in history and wildlife, and spectacular at any time.
+Why it’s spellbinding: Carved by the copper-coloured Colorado river, the Grand Canyon is rich in history and wildlife; and spectacular at any time.
 To top it all, it is also a world heritage site.

-How to get there: You can try hikes on trails with spectacular views of the Inner Canyon for both the South Rim and North Rim.
-For an easier hike, try the North Rim trails that can take up to 1.5 hours for a round trip, such as the Bright Angel Point Trail, Transept Trail or the Bridle Trail.
-If you are fitter or more adventurous, try the steeper trails on the South Rim, or the longer trails.
+Where to go: You can try hiking trails with spectacular views of the Inner Canyon for both the South Rim and North Rim.
+For an easier day trek, try the North Rim trails.
+Each trail takes up to 1.5 hours for a round trip.
+Bright Angel Point Trail, Transept Trail, and the Bridle Trail are some of the more popular hiking trails.
+If you are fitter or more adventurous, try the steeper trails on the South Rim.

 When to go: March to May, and between September and November, when the daytime temperatures are cool and there are fewer crowds.